Mike11199/Python-Ludo-Game/README.md

 -CS 162 Portfolio Project.
 Allowed to be posted to a public GitHub repo per Syllabus.
 This is an implementation of the game Ludo in Python, using object-oriented programming concepts taught in the course.
-It contains two classes,
+It contains two classes with various functions, unit testing, and a main function that can be called with an array of players and array of tuples containg the game moves.

 <h2>Game Description</h2>